MicrosoftEdge/MSEdgeExplainers/TimeLimitedPermissions/Explainer.md

 For the purposes of time-limiting permissions, a session is a top-level browsing context (inclusive of all current browsing context that share an origin).
 When a new `Document` is created in a browsing context which has a top-level browsing context, the user agent must validate any permission usage against the top-level browsing context for that document's origin.
 Any permissions granted in that top-level browsing context are inherited by the new Document.

 A session ends when the top-level browsing context is destroyed.
-To account for crashes and similar events that may artificially cause a top-level browssing context to be destroyed, user agents should persist any permissions granted for a session for no less than 5 minutes.
+To account for crashes and similar events that may artificially cause a top-level browsing context to be destroyed, user agents should persist any permissions granted for a session for no less than 5 minutes.
 At the conclusion of that time period, all permissions granted for that session should be revoked by setting the permission `state` to "expired".

 ## Abiding by the time limit